 Visual Identity

-The visual language draws inspiration from traditional Japanese elements including shōji screens, noren curtains, hanko stamps, sashiko stitching, omamori charm and aizome blue dye.
-These references informed a calm, grid-based system emphasizing balance, translucency, and clarity.
+The visual language takes inspiration from traditional Japanese references including shōji screens, noren curtains, hanko stamps, sashiko stitching, omamori charms, and aizome blue dye.
+Together they shaped a calm, grid-based system built around balance, translucency, and clarity.

-The logo is designed to function both vertically and horizontally, reflecting the flexibility of Japanese writing.
-It combines a red circle inspired by the Japanese flag, the brand name MARIN, and the kanji 真 (ma) and 凛 (rin).
+The logo works both vertically and horizontally, nodding to the flexibility of Japanese writing.
+It brings together a red circle inspired by the Japanese flag, the brand name MARIN, and the kanji 真 (ma) and 凛 (rin).

 Visual Element